basho/zdgrab/README.md

 ### Configuration

 Options when running zdgrab can be configured through configuration files.
 An example of the config file is given below.
+If you have API access directly using your account, then set `mail` to your Zendesk account login.
+If your organization uses a shared account for utilities, then set `mail` to the utilities account and set `agent` to your Zendesk login.

     # ~/.zd.cfg
     [zd]
-    mail = you@example.com
+    mail = util_account@example.com
     password = dneib393fwEF3ifbsEXAMPLEdhb93dw343
     url = https://example.zendesk.com
     is_token = 1
-    agent = agent@example.com
+    agent = you@example.com

 ### Usage